thifranc/docs.wiki.raw/Maintenance.md

 To finish the restore process run `./liquid deploy`.

+## Changing domain name

+After changing the upstream network configuration, you will also have to change the following:

+- domain in `liquid.ini`
+- change domain under `volumes/nextcloud/nextcloud/config/config.php` (it appears two times)

+### Issues after domain change

+#### Hypothesis

+Bulk changing of annotation target URLs is not supported: [docs page](https://web.hypothes.is/help/how-to-establish-or-avoid-document-equivalence-in-the-hypothesis-system/)

+Since none of our services export those markers, the URLs in Hypothesis will be wrong.

+#### HTTPS certificates

+HTTPS certificates are not automatically removed.
+See the [[Admin FAQ]] for more details.

+####

 ## Other problems

 Use the [[Admin FAQ]] for miscellaneous operating details and the [[Security]] page on how to keep a production system secure.